compsult/MenuOptions/docs/source/FAQ.rst

 This code is in `quick start select demo <http://www.menuoptions.org/examples/QuickStartSelect.html>`_

-When I enter certain characters in a MenuOptions select listm they disappear, why?
+When I enter certain characters in a MenuOptions select list they disappear, why?
 ----------------------------------------------------------------------------------
 It only disappears when you enter a character that is not in any of the select list options

 Can I use 'special' characters in a MenuOptions select list ( parens, curly braces )?
 -------------------------------------------------------------------------------------
-Yes, if those characters are in your select list options, your can use them in the
+Yes